Seneca-ICTOER/OPS435/docs/A-Labs/lab7.md

 ## Investigation 1: Objects and Functions

-**NOTE**

-If your professor is asking you to submit labs on GitHub, first follow their instructions on Blackboard to clone the lab7 repository.

 ### Part 1 - Simple Object Class with external functions

 In this part, we consider a time object which has three data attributes, namely: hour, minute, and second.
 The following Python script **lab7a.py** provides the blue print for building such a time object and also defines three external functions: format_time(), sum_times(), and valid_time(), which can manipulate the time object.